Urban Regeneration & Environment

 In future, cities like Brighton & Hove will be composed of small blocks with pedestrian permeability and intensive activity focused around the train stations.
 It is an urban model of urban blocks as transit-oriented development with reasonable ‘quality density’, most likely to deliver liveable and vibrant new quarters.
 The model of the poly-centric network city with multiple centres rather than a single point is of particular interest, for example Brighton & Hove could focus on developing other higher-density areas around railway stations.

 However, making neighbourhoods more compact and dense always needs careful consideration and a process of optimisation to balance potential adverse effects like over-shading or the loss of privacy.
 A recent survey in Bristol found that most residents felt that new building heights should broadly reflect the prevailing height of those around it, and supported the objective to optimise densities, by balancing the more efficient and effective use of land with an aspiration for successful place-making and liveable homes in pilot ‘Urban Living Focal Areas’.

 The Urban Manifesto builds on my 30 years of reflective practice in urban design and sustainable architecture, and my extensive advisory work with cities worldwide, where I advocate health as the main policy driver.
 It provides a synthesis of knowledge across different disciplines, and was written to fill a much-needed gap and offer guidance on the complex process of how to transform and regenerate post-industrial cities in the UK, where attention is turning to the regional cities.
 It will be an important resource for developing urban strategies and adaptation solutions to ensure our cities are resilient, resource-efficient and sustainable in the face of intensifying global warming.

-Have a look at our website for more information.
+Watch this video and have a look at our website for more information.